 - The NSW Security of Payments regime now applies to homeowner projects.
 This benefits the builder's rights to secure timely payment.
 If a builder serves an SOP claim and invoice, the homeowner/client needs to be aware of the time frames and procedures in the NSW Security of Payments legislation.

 This change to the SOP legislation doesn't directly affect the standard ABIC payment claims and assessment time frames and procedures.
 However, architects should be aware that an SOP claim is a matter between the builder and the homeowner.
 It can present a professional risk if architects attempt to handle an SOP payment claim or dispute on behalf of their client.
 If you or your client receives an SOP claim or invoice, you should recommend that your client seeks legal advice.
+Refer Acumen note Security of payment - NSW.

-The Institute is working to update the security of payment NSW guidance.
 The ABIC authors are planning to revise the ABIC Simple Works H NSW contract to reinstate the familiar ABIC-standard monthly progress payments, which will bring it in line with the Major Works H NSW contract.

 The 2018 revised editions of the Australian Building Industry Contracts (ABIC) Major Works (MW), Simple Works (SW) commercial and domestic are provided below.
 Information about the ABIC contracts including which contract to use, FAQs and differences between the SW and MW contract, are available on the ABIC contracts page.
 For a revised edition of the ABIC Basic Works (commercial) contract refer to ABIC Basic Works BW 2018.